 Culebra cut artificial lake

-To go through the locks is an incredible show, particularly with those huge vessels.
-Those one are pulled
+To go through the locks is an incredible show,

 by "small" locomotives during all the operation.